For the complete documentation index, see llms.txt. Markdown versions of all docs pages are available by appending .md to any docs URL.

 Configuration examples

-Target-level policies are configured as part of an MCP backend.
+Target-level policies are configured under mcp.targets[].policies.

 Authorization per target